Beate Uhse Erotic Museum

 The Beate Uhse Erotic Museum (Beate Uhse Erotik-Museum) (1996 – 2014) was a sex museum in the Charlottenburg district of Berlin, Germany.

-The museum was opened in 1996 near Berlin Zoologischer Garten railway station by Beate Uhse, the early stunt pilot and entrepreneur, who in 1962 started the world's first sex shop.
-The collection features historic Asian and European erotic art including several lithographs by Heinrich Zille as well as early pornographic films.
-It claims to be "the world's largest erotic museum".
+The museum was opened in 1996 near Berlin Zoologischer Garten station by Beate Uhse, the early stunt pilot and entrepreneur, who in 1962 started the world's first sex shop.
+The collection featured historic Asian and European erotic art including several lithographs by Heinrich Zille as well as early pornographic films.
+It claimed to be "the world's largest erotic museum.”

-The museum closed in September 2014.
+The museum was closed in September 2014.
 Initially the museum was looking for new premises, but due to the market development in Berlin the museum never reopened.
 For the exhibits, a loss in value of €1.2 million was recorded in the 2015 annual report.